search-node/docs/03_angular.md

 @TODO: Above is missing date examples for the search provider.

 ### Loading the applications.
-It's important to load the different parts
+It's important to load the different parts in the right order as shown in the example below.

 ```html
 <!-- Load angular  -->